KhaledHashemDev/WeatherAppCompose/README.md

 Clone the repository
 Open the project in Android Studio.
 Build and run the app on an emulator or physical device.

-Acknowledgements
-The Weather App is built upon the valuable knowledge and contributions from the open-source community and various online resources.
-We express our gratitude to all the developers, contributors, and organizations that have provided inspiration and guidance in creating this app.